Coastal Engineering Certificate Program (CECP)

 How do the logistics work for questions, homework, and examinations?

 Some graduate students sit in the TV classroom on the ODU campus.
 Voice and pictures for all to view are provided.
 Some students are located at Satellite Campus Centers around the State of Virginia.
 Only voice communication is provided for these student's questions.
 Students on the Internet type in questions that appear on the instructor screen for immediate response.
 This is a fully synchronous course with continuous, live interaction with all internet students during the lectures.
 This is not a course with only video conferencing.
 Homework is assigned on Blackboard.
 The TELETECHNET Center at the university provides a courier service for Satellite Centers.
 Internet students submit homework via Blackboard.
 Homework is graded and discussed via Blackboard for Internet students.
 Proctors are necessary for Internet student examinations and some additional costs may be incurred for return of the two examinations (mid-term, final) each semester.
-All lectures are digitally taped for viewing at a later time, at your convenience.
+All lectures are digitally taped for viewing at a later time, at your convenience for all students registered for the course.

 Old Dominion University Copyright © 2004 OLD DOMINION UNIVERSITY